FILING FOR DISABILITY IN COLORADO

-FILING FOR DISABILITY IN COLORADO FOR MENTAL HEALTH
+FILING FOR MENTAL HEALTH SSD BENEFITS IN COLORADO

 Our law firm can also help you win SSD or SSI benefits if you have a mental condition that prevents you from working for more than 12 months.
 For example, you may have one mental disease or a combination of mental conditions.
 Either way, we can help you with your case.
-Disability benefits are available for many different mental health conditions including:
+SSD and SSI benefits are available for many different mental health conditions including:

 - Attention Deficit Disorder -ADD/ADHD